Customs clearance for an IT company

 The challenge

 A worldwide IT corporation planned to market anti-cyber-fraud products for mobile operators in the Eurasian Economic Union (EAEU).
-Because the company didn’t have its own representative office or legal entity in the EAEU, it was unable to import sample products for prospective customers on its own.
-In this situation, prospective customers in the EAEU would have to arrange for the import of the samples on their own, incurring costs for transportation, certification and customs clearance that they were not anticipating.
+Because the company didn’t have its own representative office or legal entity in the EAEU, it was unable to import sample products for prospective clients on its own.
+In this situation, prospective clients in the EAEU would have to arrange for the import of the samples on their own, incurring costs for transportation, certification and customs clearance that they were not anticipating.

 The solution